AskBOM: What is a thunderstorm?

 We can forecast broadly where and when thunderstorms are likely to form, but not exactly.
 This is because very small differences in temperature and moisture make the difference between a large thunderstorm event and no thunderstorm at all.

-If thunderstorms are forecast for your area, keep an eye on www.bom.gov.au for the latest warnings.
-You can also use our rain radar web pages to see whether storms are headed your way, or switch the satellite imagery at satview.bom.gov.au to ‘Infrared + Zehr’ to highlight deep convection—generally associated with thunderstorms and cyclones.
+You can check the radar to see whether storms are headed your way, or switch the satellite imagery to ‘Infrared + Zehr’ to highlight deep convection – generally associated with thunderstorms and cyclones.

 - Stay up to date with weather warnings

 - Severe thunderstorm knowledge centre